glynawe/Vanilla/vanilla.md

     Return = "return" [Expression].

 `return` returns from a procedure immediately.
-If the procedure has a return type specified in its ProcDescription then a return value must be supplied, and the procedure's execution must end with a return statement in every case.
+If the procedure has a return type specified in its ProcDefinition then a return value must be supplied, and the procedure's execution must end with a return statement in every case.

 ## Case statements